Dustin O'Halloran: Film score works

 Since the release of Piano Solos Volumes 1 and 2 in 2004 and 2006, O'Halloran has gone on to score a number of films and TV shows.
 These include Sofia Coppola's 2006 film Marie Antoinette, and Drake Doremus’ Like Crazy (2011), which won the Grand Jury Prize at Sundance.
 In 2014, O’Halloran worked on Indian drama Umrika, which won the Audience Award at Sundance, and gave him his first opportunity to compose for a full string orchestra.

-In the same year he was also asked to provide the music for Transparent, the acclaimed TV series created by Jill Soloway for Amazon Studios.
+In the same year he was also asked to provide the music for Transparent, the acclaimed TV series created by Joey Soloway for Amazon Studios.

 O'Halloran was awarded the Primetime Emmy Award for Outstanding Original Main Title Theme Music for his original theme for Transparent in 2015.

 In 2016, he collaborated with Hauschka (Volker Bertelmann) on the score for the Oscar-nominated film Lion.
 The score of the film was nominated for many major awards including the Academy Awards, Golden Globes, BAFTAs and Critics’ Choice Awards.
 He has since collaborated with Bertelmann on a number of other scores, including Ammonite (2020).